Dana RossManager Readme

 Manager: What if we don’t invest in them and they STAY?

 As your manager, I have a personal investment in your success.
 It helps you grow as an individual.
 It helps our team deliver new and innovative solutions.
 It helps the company as a whole to meet and exceed our goals.
-It helps me continue to have a job.
+Your success is my success, both in real terms of job security and in the pride of watching you grow.

 I hope you will take advantage of the resources the company and I make available to you, and I will regularly check in with you to make sure you’re setting aside time to learn new things appropriate to the work you do.
 I also hope you will make time outside work to invest in yourself.